kamui-fin/log-sense/README.md

 Although LogSense provides a usable platform for a majority of users, there remain questions regarding its implementation:

 -   Can the theoretical tandem of RAPID and LogGPT prove effective in real world settings?

 -   How can a dynamic threshold be implemented to let RAPID make better decisions as time goes on?

 -   How can we guard against false negatives?

-## Long Term

-In the future, this study could introduce a brand new metric to test the viability of log anomaly detection systems in an online, distributed environment.

 # Citations